Enginatics/Oracle-EBS-SQL/CAC Item Cost Summary/README.md

 # [CAC Item Cost Summary](https://www.enginatics.com/reports/cac-item-cost-summary/)
 ## Description:
-Displays item costs in any cost type.
+Report to show item costs in any cost type.
 For one or more inventory organizations.

 /* +=============================================================================+
 -- | Copyright 2009-2020 Douglas Volz Consulting, Inc.                           |